INDIANAPOLIS –Missing two front-line starters and the team's 2013 first-round draft pick didn't matter to the Colts first-team defense on Sunday.

 That defensive highlight will be something the Colts lean on as they head back to Anderson to wrap up training camp this coming week.

-“The point of preseason is to get better every day, look back at what you did and just make improvements,” starting safety
+"The point of preseason is to get better every day, look back at what you did and just make improvements," starting safety Delano Howell said.
+"After four games, you want to be pretty close to perfection so that's what you want to do."INJURY NOTES

-On Sunday, some defensive starters begin to trickle out of the lineup near the end of the first quarter as the Colts were trying to save a unit that was playing without linebacker
+On Sunday, some defensive starters begin to trickle out of the lineup near the end of the first quarter as the Colts were trying to save a unit that was playing without linebacker Jerrell Freeman (shoulder) and safety LaRon Landry (knee).

 Hickman and Vaughn will have MRIs later tonight and Pagano said he should have an update on those two during his Monday conference call.